 A couple kisses during their Iceland elopement

-I’d personally recommend getting legally married in the U.S. to make it easier on you both and then have the symbolic ceremony in Iceland.
+I’d recommend legally marrying in the U.S. to make it easier on you both and then have the symbolic ceremony in Iceland.

-But if you want to legally get married in Iceland, here’s how:
+But if you want to get married in Iceland legally, here’s how:

 Iceland allows foreigners to get married in Iceland, either legally or symbolically.
 If you plan to get legally married in Iceland, you’ll need to bring some paperwork with you: